 In their constant search for innovation and for expansion of their range, around 1680 the Delft potters began to develop new forms of vases.
 The most common types were table vases in the form of tureens and baskets, or stacks of round basins.
 The Delft potters made both blue and white pieces, as polychrome vases, such as this ‘Cashmire‘ palette flower vase.
 The vase with five knotted nozzles painted with floral sprigs and diamond-and-scroll devies and rising from a lobed body, is painted on either side with a Chinese hilly river landscape within an oval panel.
 The Delft potteries sold flower holders with fanning row(s) of spouts from the 1680s right through to about 1740.
 Initially, these ‘quintel‘ vases were topped by a single row of five spouts arranged in a fan.
 The model of this fan-shaped flower vase was quite rare in Dutch Delftware, and it served as the inspiration for the reasonably common English creamware and pearlware ‘quintel flower vases’ made in the late eighteenth and early nineteenth century.

 As time went on, the form of the flower vases became more complicated, more rows of spouts were added or the vases became taller.
 Especially the so-called pyramidal flower vases grew ever taller.
 These monumental obelisk-shaped vases, which consisted of four or more spouted spheres of decreasing size stacked on top of one another, were predominantly made for the Dutch and English courts of King William III and Queen Mary II.
 Although the term ‘flower pyramids’ is in fact incorrect, since in modern usage the preferable term is ‘flower obelisks’, such a distinction had not been made yet in the seventeenth century.
 The pyramid or obelisk, European in origin, was traditionally important as a symbol of power, and representing the fame and glory of a monarch, the pyramid was a favorite shape at European courts.
 Besides this European element, there were strong Oriental influences as well.
 Although, as far as we know, the Chinese had not created obelisk-shaped vases, the distinctive shape clearly was represented in the architecture of their tall pagodas.
-The Europeans, and among them the Delft potters, were fascinated by the famous ‘Porcelain Tower of Paolinxi’ in Nanking: a nine-storey pagoda made entirely of porcelain with bells suspended from decorative projections at the corners of the roof of each storey.
+The Europeans, and among them the Delft potters, were fascinated by the famous ‘Porcelain Tower of Paolinxi’ in Nanjing: a nine-storey pagoda made entirely of porcelain with bells suspended from decorative projections at the corners of the roof of each storey.
 When the image of the pagoda is compared with the flower pyramids, the similarities are striking: not only their tall tapering shape, but also the roof projections, which can be seen to correspond with the spouts on each corner of the tiers.
-Furthermore, although possibly coincidental, the ‘Porcelain Tower of Paolinxi’ was nine storeys in height ‒ exactly the same as the number of tiers of the pyramid vases made by De Witte Ster factory around 1695.
+Furthermore, although possibly coincidental, the ‘Porcelain Tower of Paolinxi’ was nine storeys in height ‒ exactly the same as the number of tiers of the pyramid vases made by De Witte Ster (The White Star) factory around 1695.
 And finally, the strongest similarity is the use of the material: the genuine porcelain in China and ‘Hollandts porceleyn’ in Delft.

 Furthermore, the potters in Delft made flower holders in the shape of figurines, which are distinguished from all the other kind of vases by their sculptural effect.
 Such holders range from the bust of male moors and to oriental-looking figures, both with spouts or with holes.
 An excellent example of this, is this blue and white figural flower-holder formed as a Chinese man with a bald head and goatee carrying a wicker pannier, which is pierced at the top with fourteen holes for flower stems.
 The source of this unusual model has not yet been discovered.
-Theoretically, the image of a figure with a pannier on his back refers to a European street vendor, and it is somewhat reminiscent of the Chantilly porcelain figure of a Hotteux (The Man with a Panier), circa 1750-55, although the Chantilly model, possibly intended as a Turk, is wearing a turban, and his hands are not supporting his basket.
+Theoretically, the image of a figure with a pannier on his back refers to a European street vendor, and it is somewhat reminiscent of the Chantilly porcelain figure of a Hotteux (The Man with a Panier), circa 1750-55.
+However, the Chantilly model, possibly intended as a Turk, is wearing a turban, and his hands are not supporting his basket.
 The Delft model may have been based on a Chinese porcelain original, adapted by the Delft modeller to serve as a functional flower-holder rather than simply an ornamental figure.

 As so many Delft objects, the shape and decoration of the flower vases reflects the taste for exotic cultures so typical of the seventeenth and eighteenth century.
 They are the result of the fashion for chinoiserie and the for the potters so familiar Western – or Dutch – imagery.